nlesc-recruit/cudawrappers/README.md

 make -C build
 ```

-This command will create a `build` folder, compile the code and generate the libraries `libcudawrappers-*.so` in the build directory.
+This command will create a `build` directory with a set of headers.
+Cudawrappers is header only, so no library objects are being built.
 For more details on the building requirements and on testing, check the [developer documentation](README.dev.md).

 To install to `~/.local`, use